vl-pixel00/ACLED_Extraction_NLP/README.md

 ---

 **Disclaimer**: This research is conducted for academic purposes only.
 The findings and methodologies presented are not intended for operational intelligence or policy-making applications.
-Users should exercise appropriate caution when interpreting conflict-related data and analyses.

 **Third-Party Acknowledgement**: This project builds upon the work of ACLED, the Llama model developers, and Apple's MLX team.
 All trademarks and intellectual property rights remain with their respective owners.